Skip to content

 "The first thing to do when you try to climb any mountain is to focus on the steps, not how steep it is".

 To help to understand this concept it would be useful to watch the TED TALK of Chess Grandmaster Maurice Ashley, where he talked about the idea of “Retrograde analysis”, that is “to look ahead, it pays to look backwards in the past”.
-This idea is not based on how to solve a problem, but on preventing it, and we can think of applying it not only in a chess game but also in the content marketing world, where it takes the form of “Reverse Engineering Content”.
-It is the process of working backwards to create a valuable piece of long-term content by recycling a series of planned content initiatives.
+This idea is not based on how to solve a problem but on preventing it, and we can think of applying it not only in a chess game but also in the content marketing world, where it takes the form of “Reverse Engineering Content”.
+It is working backwards to create valuable long-term content by recycling a series of planned content initiatives.
 So, in this case:

 "When you’re thinking of recycling your content you must think of your content like a series of pillars, a stabilizing foundation for your content marketing strategy".